How to run a parser¶

 nomad-lab pypi package installed.
 You find more detailed

-To use the NOMAD parsers from the command line, you can use the parse CLI command.
-The parse command will automatically match the right parser to your code output file and run the parser.
-There are two output formats,
+You can run NOMAD parsers from the command line interface (CLI).
+The parse command will automatically match the right parser to your file and run the parser.
+There are two output formats:

 You can also use the NOMAD parsers within Python, as shown below.
 This will give you the parse results as metainfo objects to conveniently analyze the results in Python.
 See metainfo for more details on how to use the metainfo in Python.

-import sys from nomad.client import parse, normalize_all # match and run the parser archive = parse(sys.argv) # run all normalizers normalize_all(archive) # get the 'main section' section_run as a metainfo object section_run = archive.run # get the same data as JSON serializable Python dict python_dict = section_run.m_to_dict()
+# requires: nomad-lab import sys from nomad.client import parse, normalize_all # match and run the parser archives = parse('path/to/you/file') # run all normalizers for archive in archives: normalize_all(archive) # get the 'main section' section_run as a metainfo object section_run = archive.run # get the same data as JSON serializable Python dict python_dict = section_run.m_to_dict()